 On the ride back to Maho we toyed with the idea that perhaps something happened to the trees during Hurricane Irma.
 As Florida natives, we were familiar with the wrath of hurricanes and knew this could have been a possibility, though we hadn’t heard any reports that made us believe they were gone.

-We parked the car where we thought they might be and quickly located two small palm tree trunks and roots.
-They lined up perfectly with the island background we had seen so many times on Instagram and Pinterest.
-It was clear that the winds of Irma stole the tops of the Maho Bay trees.
-Upon discussing tourism with some locals at lunch just a few hours later, we confirmed that the tire swing and palm at Oppenheimer beach was gone.
+We parked the car where we thought they might be and armed with the thought that maybe the palms were gone, we quickly located two small palm palm tree trunks and roots that lined up perfectly with the island background we had seen so many times on Instagram and Pinterest.
+The winds of Irma stole the tops of the Maho Bay trees.
+Upon discussing tourism with some locals at lunch just a few hours later, we confirmed that the tire swing and palm at Oppenheimer beach was also gone.
+We saw it for ourselves the following day.

-At first we were sad that some of the things we had planned to document did not exist.
+A wave of sadness floated over us as we realized that some of the things we had planned to document no longer existed.
 But then, just like that, we were free.
 Free again to create.
-The most famous photographic spots on the island of St. John had disappeared.
+The most famous spots on this list island of St. John were gone.
 There was no example, no expectation, no comparison.
 No matter what we did, the work we created would never look like those that came before us, because our portfolio of St. John would not include two of the most popular photographs we had seen before.
-Our slate was clean.
+In essence our slate was wiped clean.

-Over the next two days, we ventured, laughed, and created the silliest videos and the funniest photos.
-They will forever remind us of the little moments and inside jokes we had on this trip.
-We also captured beautiful editorial and travel shots.
-The shots are uniquely ours because they brought to life our experience – not the ones we had seen previously.
+Over the next two days, we would venture, laugh, create the silliest videos and the funniest photos that will help us never forget the little moments and inside jokes we had on this trip.
+We would also capture beautiful editorial and travel shots that were uniquely ours because they brought to light our experience – not the ones we had seen previously from magazines or social media.

+It isn’t those famous photographs or those perfectly organized experiences that define a destination.
 It doesn’t even begin to cover the heart and soul of a place.
-For years I traveled without a camera.
-In fact, up until a year ago I had never taken a photo on a DSLR off of the automatic mode.
-But even still I was quick to forget that travel is more than just photography.
-Now I practice letting go of the “shot” to truly experience the place I am in.
+I’ve known this for years, as up until a year ago I had never taken a photo on a DSLR on manual, but it was something I had nearly forgotten.
+Something that now I continue to practice – letting go of the “shot” to truly experience the place I am in.

 Travel is and always will be about the wild and the unexpected.
 It is about the resilience and humanity that connects every person.
-It is the lunch where the owner takes time to sit down with you and recount the rebuilding process.
-Sometimes it is just about the deep belly laughs you have with friends.
-It is about the support you can offer these islands, just by showing up.
-Most importantly, it is about taking the time to hear the stories of the locals.
+It is about the lunch where the owner takes time to sit down with you and recount the rebuilding process, it is about the deep belly laughs you have with friends, it is about the support you can offer these islands, just by showing up.
+It is about being open and willing to hear the stories etched into the minds of locals and visit the places they recommend.

 Do the research, make the plan and then throw it out the window and get ready for the ride.
 That is what travel is truly about.
 Freedom.